arthurRuf/3dcitybuilder/README.md

 This plugin requires QGIS 3.0 or superior

+To see it on QGIS Plugin Repository, go to: https://plugins.qgis.org/plugins/citygen/

 If you want to help in this project I'll be glad :D Plus, if you have any suggestins, please, let me know :D